rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 ## About Safety

+Developers often go to great lengths to avoid compilation errors.
+Sure, committing code that does not compile is not very professional but this attitude sometimes goes beyond that.
+IMO, designing types to be resilient to changes in functionality may equate to not taking advantage of type safety.
+Compilation errors is why we use types, compilation errors are a good thing.
+What you want are errors that are easy to fix.

-Here are some interesting examples of safety that could be provided by types: safe routing in a single page app (no broken routes), safe use of environment configuration,  safe backend communication (imagine the same types in frontend and backend with safety prevening broken urls and payload parsing errors).
+Here are some interesting examples of safety that could be provided by types: safe routing in a single page app (no broken routes), safe use of environment configuration (e.g. types prevent accessing arbitrary environment variables), safe backend communication (imagine the same types in frontend and backend with safety prevening broken urls and payload parsing errors).
 Safety can be very interesting, we have seen some examples e.g. [no information escape](2022-01-09-ts-types-part4.html#preventing-information-escape), [no `unknown`](2022-01-09-ts-types-part4.html#safety-preventing-unknown), [no subtyping](2022-01-09-ts-types-part4.html#safety-preventing-subtyping).

 _side_note_start
 Here are some very sophisticated examples of safety (outside of TS scope): safe linear algebra (e.g. consistent sizes of matrices in matrix multiplication), safety preventing deadlocks, safe resource management (e.g. no memory leaks, type safety over which resources are used, etc.).
 One of the wildest type guarantees I have encountered was a guarantee for a linear computation cost.

 Safety is really needed and often missing.
 Here are some examples outside of TS scope:
 [_add_blank_target Microsoft eyes Rust](https://visualstudiomagazine.com/articles/2019/07/18/microsoft-eyes-rust.aspx),